-Among younger workers, women are paid about 90 percent of what men are paid.
-From around age 35 through retirement, women are typically paid 75–80 percent of what men are paid.
+Women typically earn about 90 percent of what men are paid until they hit 35.
+After that median earnings for women are typically 75–80 percent of what men are paid.

 AAUW’s Graduating to a Pay Gap found that among full-time workers one year after college graduation — nearly all of whom were childless — women were paid just 82 percent of what their male counterparts were paid.

 Here are changes that can help close the wage gap.